 The station is super well organised so you should be fine finding your platform and all that.

 How long the Copenhagen to Hamburg train journey takes

-The trains to Hamburg run up to 5 times per day in each direction and the whole journey takes just under 5 hours overall, but obviously you’re on the ferry for some of that so it doesn’t feel that long at all.
+The trains to Hamburg run up to 5 times per day in each direction and the whole journey takes just under 5 hours overall.

-The bit where your train is INSIDE the ferry (aka the best bit) is around 50 minutes as the ferry crosses between Rødby (Denmark) and Puttgarden (Germany).
+The bit where your train is INSIDE the ferry (aka the best bit) took around 50 minutes as the ferry crosses between Rødby (Denmark) and Puttgarden (Germany).
 As mentioned, you can no longer do the ferry bit.
 But for interest, and so you’re proper jealous – it was great.
 Soz!

 The Copenhagen to Hamburg train journey itself

-The main highlight of the journey is of course the ferry crossing.
+The main highlight of the journey for me was of course the ferry crossing.

 But the scenery up to that point is quite nice too – the usual Danish greenery of course.
 I spotted a few horses along the way, which is the main entertainment for all my train journeys.